 This 30-minute cheesy tomato pasta skillet is perfect for dinner.
 (Secret ingredient – arugula!)
+If you’re looking for game day recipes, this is the perfect dinner!

 Well, we had a blizzard in Chicago.
 It snowed a lot, as it does when you have a blizzard.
 I shoveled a lot too.